ghostunicorns/module-ga4/README.md

 This module adjust the GTM pushes to be compatible with the new GA4 ecommerce standards

+# Prerequisites
+Make sure you have Magento >= 2.4.5 or try install:

+`composer require magento/module-google-tag-manager`

 # Install

 `composer require ghost-unicorns/module-ga4`